Syracuse and Onondaga County

 Syracuse and Onondaga County have some of the oldest housing in the country.
 In the City of Syracuse, roughly 4 in 10 homes were built before 1940, and across Onondaga County the median home dates to around 1961 (U.S. Census Bureau, American Community Survey).
 That matters because age is the single biggest predictor of lead paint.

 The U.S. Environmental Protection Agency reports that homes built before 1978 may contain lead-based paint, and homes built before 1950 are the most likely to contain it and at the highest levels.
 Lead exposure is a particular risk for young children.
-When you need lead paint removal in Syracuse, the right first step is a professional inspection or risk assessment by a qualified contractor.
+When you need lead paint removal in Syracuse, the right first step is often a professional lead paint inspection or risk assessment by a qualified contractor.

 We make that first step simple.
 Onondaga Lead Services connects you with an independent, licensed contractor who can inspect, test, or address lead hazards in your property.
 We do not perform the work ourselves, and we never charge you to be connected.

-Who we help
+Learn moreWho we help

 We connect three kinds of property owners with the right lead paint contractor.